HaRa909/cse15l-lab-reports/Lab report 1.md

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/ad9c5a9c-d447-48c7-99ce-fb6f5471dfa2)

 cat: Due to the fact the cat command is carried out in a directory, it displays the "Is a directory" message because of the lack of files to read.
-This could be seen as an error due to the lack of cat doing with it is designed to do, read files.
+This could be seen as an error due to the lack of cat doing what it is designed to do, read files.

 # Examples of using the command with a path to a file as an argument.